BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/content/posts/misc/is-it-dry-yet.md

 My first attempt was using Let's Encrypt and DuckDNS, following a guide (or three) similar to [this](https://www.makeuseof.com/access-home-assistant-server-remotely-duckdns-letsencrypt/).
 I won't go into all the details, but I will say that it was a _pain_.
 Ultimately, after struggling for several days, I gave up.
 I gave up and decided to go back to my girlfriend, head bowed, and give her the bad news.

 But then I stumbled upon [Tailscale Funnels](https://tailscale.com/kb/1223/funnel).
-Since I was using Tailscale anyway, with a single additional invocation, I can have a secure, encrypted, tunnel to my Home Assistant server.
+Since I was using Tailscale anyway, with a single additional invocation, I could have a secure, encrypted, tunnel to my Home Assistant server.
 ```sh
 ➜  ~ tailscale funnel --https=8443 --bg 8123
 ```